List of Blade Runner characters: Luv

-Luv (Sylvia Hoeks) is a Nexus-9 replicant and personal assistant to Niander Wallace.
+Luv is a Nexus-9 replicant and personal assistant to Niander Wallace.
 He entrusts her as his right-hand agent running day-to-day affairs over Wallace Corporation.
-As KD6-3.7 notes, Wallace was fond enough of her to give her a name (and not just a serial number like he has).
-She also acts as his personal enforcer, ruthlessly killing police officers in the search for Rachael's child.
-Luv has an outer air of poise, but with a powerful fury simmering barely underneath.
+She also acts as his personal enforcer, killing police officers including Lt.
+Joshi in the search for Rachael's child.
+As KD6-3.7 notes, Wallace was fond enough of her to give her a name and not just a serial number like K has.

+Near the end of the film, while trying to transport Deckard off-world to be tortured in order to learn the whereabouts of Rachael's missing child, Luv fights K after he intervenes, gravely wounding him but is drowned shortly afterwards.

+She was portrayed by Sylvia Hoeks.

 Freysa Sadeghpour

-Freysa Sadeghpour (Hiam Abbass) is the leader of the replicant underground.
-Apparently an older Nexus-8 model, she took care of the baby after Rachael died in childbirth (K recognizes her in a photo of the baby from around 2022).
-Freysa helped to hide Rachael's child and erase the records of its past, but is organizing the underground to one day lead another replicant revolt.
-At some undisclosed point, Freysa lost her right eye: as seen with Sapper Morton, blade runners by this time remove the right eye of replicants as proof of a successful retirement (death), due to having a serial number embedded below the iris.
+Freysa Sadeghpour is the leader of the replicant underground.
+An older Nexus-8 model, she took care of Rachael's child, Ana Stelline, after Rachael died in childbirth.
+Freysa helped to hide Ana and erase the records of her past, but is organizing the underground to one day lead another replicant revolt.
+At some undisclosed point, Freysa lost her right eye.
+As seen with Sapper Morton, blade runners by this time remove the right eye of replicants as proof of a successful retirement (death), due to having a serial number embedded below the iris.
 Whether someone cut out Freysa's eye and left her for dead, or perhaps she cut out her own eye so she cannot be identified, is left unexplained.

 Freysa sends Mariette to keep tabs on K, and later saves K after Luv's team from Wallace Corp. captures Deckard.
 She explains the stakes of the situation to K and her past with Rachael's child, causing him to realize that it is actually Ana.
 Freysa warns K that if Wallace is able to interrogate Deckard and capture Rachael's child all will be lost, and urges K to kill Deckard before that can happen.
 K, however, saves Deckard while managing to fake Deckard's death by drowning in the ocean.

+She was portrayed by Hiam Abbass.